 Step 8: Change Theme Colors

-There are many WordPress websites, but not all of them are as easy to use as you would expect.
-We will look at some of the most common problems that people face when logging into the WordPress admin area and explain why this is the case.
+There are many WordPress websites, but not all are as easy to use as you would expect.
+We will look at some of the most common problems people face when logging into the WordPress admin area and explain why this is the case.

 If you have a website hosted on WordPress, you’ll probably be familiar with the login screen where you enter your username and password.
-You might even have found that your password is not the one that was sent to you or that your password is not working.
+You might even have found that your password is not what was sent to you or is not working.

-This article will explain what the issues are and how you can quickly fix them.
+This article will explain the issues and how you can quickly fix them.

 Step 9: Install Extensions